-Surprise’s dorsal fin has a rounded tip and a few sharp notches midway down.
+Surprise’s dorsal fin had a rounded tip and a few sharp notches midway down.

 Daughter of Surprise

-Shock is Surprise’s second calf and was introduced to the beach interaction program in 2006 when she was pregnant with her first calf.
-Like Surprise, Shock is sometimes an elusive dolphin, often preferring to remain at the back of the Dolphin Experience Area when visiting the beach.
+Shock was Surprise’s second calf and was introduced to the beach interaction program in 2006 when she was pregnant with her first calf.
+Like Surprise, Shock was sometimes an elusive dolphin, often preferring to remain at the back of the Dolphin Experience Area when visiting the beach.

-Shock inherited Surprise’s impressive foraging skills – both are skilled at catching and eating flathead, a spiny fish common in the seagrass that few dolphins are able to catch and eat.
-Surprise and Shock spend a lot of time foraging in shallow waters on the flats northeast of Monkey Mia.
+Shock inherited Surprise’s impressive foraging skills – both were skilled at catching and eating flathead, a spiny fish common in the seagrass that few dolphins are able to catch and eat.
+Surprise and Shock spent a lot of time foraging in shallow waters on the flats northeast of Monkey Mia.

-Shock’s dorsal fin has very few markings but can be identified by its arched shape.
+Shock’s dorsal fin had very few markings but could be identified by its arched shape.